Why You Should be Leading with Questions

-As a manager we're presented with varying types of problems, issues, and questions throughout each and every day.
+As a manager we’re presented with varying types of problems, issues, and questions throughout each and every day.
 Our instinct is to immediately offer a solution and move on.
 Is this the right first step to demonstrate good leadership skills?
-Let's take an example and walk it through to see if your first thought on answering this question will still be your second thought.
+Leading with questions will help your employees learn and become self sufficient.
+Let’s take an example and walk it through to see if your first thought on answering this question will still be your second thought.

 Let’s say instead of getting involved or providing the employee with their next steps, you ask them what they think should be done.
 The direct report likely explains their dismay with jeopardizing the project timeline and the need to table the change to a later date.
 Next you ask the employee how to accomplish influencing their customer’s view on this change.
 At this point I’m sure you’re as your reading along you’re also thinking about how much time and effort this discussion will take and if you’re not, I’m sure if you think about similar situations in your day to day work, you’ll think of a couple of examples where you answered the question or provided direction rather than leading with questions.